Erwin R. Bleckley: Commemoration

+Following his death, and posthumous selection for the Medal of Honor, his hometown, Wichita, held a public ceremony for the military to present the medal to his parents, on March 4, 1923, at the Wichita Forum arena, with an estimated 5,000 citizens attending.

-Bleckley was commemorated by the city of Wichita in 1932 with the naming of Bleckley Drive, at the request of the American Legion.
+Bleckley was commemorated by the city of Wichita, his hometown, in 1932 with the naming of a street named Bleckley Drive (which still exists), at the request of the American Legion.
 Following the war, his remains were permanently buried in the Meuse-Argonne American Cemetery and Memorial east of the village of Romagne-sous-Montfaucon, France.
 Bleckley's family donated his Medal of Honor to the National Museum of the United States Air Force in Dayton, Ohio.
 The original copy of the award document is located in the Museum of the Kansas National Guard in Topeka, KS along with other personal momentoes and personal items belonging to Lt.
 Bleckley.

+Bleckley was inducted into the Kansas National Guard Hall of Fame in 1997.

 A monument commemorating Bleckley and Goettler's final flight was erected on October 7, 2009, in Remicourt, ninety-one years and one day after they were killed.

+In the 2020s, in his hometown, Wichita, the Bleckley Airport Memorial Foundation (BAMF) was established to commemorate his memory, and to develop a permanent public memorial display, honoring Bleckley, at Wichita's Eisenhower National Airport—with a restored DH-4 airplane (matching the one in which he died), a statue of him, educational displays, and various Bleckley historical memorabilia.
+While developing the memorial (still in development in early 2024), the group organized various commemorations of Bleckley, and local media have featured him, including documentaries and feature segments on local television.

+On March 4, 2023, the 100th anniversary of the 1923 medal-presentation ceremony, a public ceremony commemorating the centennial was held at the Kansas Aviation Museum, with military honors and speeches by BAMF leaders, a Bleckley relative (great-nephew Michael Erwin), Wichita Mayor Brandon Whipple, other dignitaries, and the commander of adjacent McConnell Air Force Base (whose officers' club lounge has been named for Bleckley).

 Medal of Honor citation

 Rank and organization: Second Lieutenant, 130th Field Artillery, observer 50th Aero Squadron, Air Service.
 Place and date.
 Near Binarville, France, October 6, 1918.
 Entered service at: Wichita, Kans.
 Birth: Wichita, Kans.
 G.O.
 No.: 56, W.D., 1922.